 - Master of Business Administration (MBA) in Organizational Behavior and Human Resource Management

-Typical coursework in an MBA in Human Resource Management includes courses in:
+Typical coursework in an MBA in Human Resource Management includes:

 - Marketing strategies